How to Break 11 Common Bad Habits for Good

 The Habit: Whining

-Why you do it: You don’t feel confident that you have the power to request something.
-As a kid, you probably whined when you didn’t get what you wanted, and it paid off―then.
+Why you might do it: You don’t feel confident that you have the power to request something or make a change.
+As a kid, you probably whined when you didn’t get what you wanted, and it paid off―but you’re not a kid anymore.

-How to stop: As an adult, you’re in for a big surprise if you think you’ll get the same results.
-If your husband or friends say you’re a whiner, take note.
-Simply state what you want by making a direct request.
+How to break it: As an adult, you’re in for a rude awakening if you think complaining will get the same results.
+If your partner or friends say something about your whining, take note.
+Instead of grumbling like a teen, state what you want by making a direct (but polite) request.
 For example, instead of ruining an evening out by complaining that you got stuck at a table next to the kitchen, politely ask the waiter to reseat you.
-Remember: Most people will develop a resistance to whiners.
-“We rebel against the behavior because we recognize that giving in will only reinforce it,” says Strathman.
+If you can't do anything about it—or aren't willing to do anything about it—it's not worth griping over (so don't).

 The Habit: Gossiping

-Why you do it: You try to take the focus off your flaws by exposing those of others.
-But a person who gossips by habit doesn’t truly believe she’s good enough on her own.
+Why you might do it: You try to take the focus off your own flaws by exposing those of others.
+But a person who gossips by habit doesn’t truly believe they're good enough on their own.
+Gossiping can also feel really good in the moment—to vent about someone or something, to bond with friends or coworkers, to make yourself feel better.

-How to stop: Focus your conversation on sharing your experiences, such as discovering a new restaurant or your latest vacation.
-Brush up on current events, music, or sports.
-This will give you something else to discuss besides other people.
-Plus, you never know who is listening in on your conversation.
-If you’re complaining about your coworker, be aware that her best friend might be the woman directly behind you on the train.
-Keep in mind that gossiping makes you seem untrustworthy.
+How to break it: Become exceptionally attuned to what you choose to talk about.
+Use your conversations to share your experiences, such as discovering a new restaurant or your latest vacation.
+Brush up on current events, music, TV shows, or sports to give you something else to discuss besides other people.
+If the topic moves toward talking about other people, make an effort to say only nice things about them (or neutral, if you can't think of anything).
+Plus, you never know who could be in earshot of your conversation.
+If you’re complaining about a coworker, be aware that her best friend might be the woman directly behind you on the train.
+Gossiping also makes you seem untrustworthy.
 You may even lose friends and professional contacts when people realize you’re a gossip.

 The Habit: Perfectionism

-Why you do it: Mom and Dad, who were probably perfectionists, had high expectations. (“Only a B, Mary?”)
-You define yourself by what you do, yet nothing gets done.
+Why you might do it: Your parents, who were probably perfectionists, had high expectations.
+You define yourself by what you do and how well you do it, yet nothing seems to get done.

-- Know an alternative behavior.
-Develop a competing response that you can employ instead of falling back on your habit.
+3. Know an alternative behavior.
+Develop a competing (better) response that you can employ instead of falling back on your old habit.

-- Know you're human.
+5. Know you're human.
 Don't beat yourself up if you fall back into your old ways.
-This is a natural part of change.
+This is a natural part of change and can take several attempts to get into a good groove.